grootste/playwright-1/README.md

 ## Installation

-Playwright has its own test runner for end-to-end tests, we call it Playwright Test.
+Playwright has its test runner for end-to-end tests, the Playwright Test.

 ### Using init command

-The easiest way to get started with Playwright Test is to run the init command.
+The easiest way to start with the Playwright Test is to run the init command.

 ```Shell
 # Run from your project's root directory